Listed below are just some of the attractions and events you will see during

 Agricultural & Carriage Museums

-The history of agriculture in New York State is the history of the state itself.
-The Witter Agricultural Museum at the Fair is meant to underscore that history as it includes within its walls an actual, fully furnished log cabin from the area’s homespun days.
+The Daniel Parrish Witter Agricultural Museum just celebrated it’s 90th anniversary in 2018 at the Fair!
+Open since 1928, the Agriculture Museum shows the history of agriculture in New York State, and in turn the history of the state itself.
+This includes within its walls an actual, fully furnished log cabin from the area’s homespun days.
 More than that, the museum’s exhibits, coupled with demonstrations by local craftspeople, let you experience what New York farm life was like in the 18th century.

 Agricultural & Livestock Competitions

-Agriculture is New York State's largest industry and it has been the foundation of the New York State Fair since its creation.
-Each year the Fair receives approximately 40,000 entries for agriculture-related contests including competitions that feature 11,000 of New York's best cows, horses, goats, pigs, llamas, sheep and rabbits.
+Agriculture is New York State's largest industry and it has been the foundation of the New York State Fair since its creation in 1841.
+Each year the Fair receives approximately 40,000 entries for agriculture-related contests including competitions that feature 10,000 of New York's best cows, horses, goats, pigs, llamas, sheep, poultry and rabbits.
 You can tour the barns and talk to the families who bring their award winning animals to the Fair for competitions.

 You can also check out the thousands of other impressive agriculture related entries that are submitted by young people throughout New York State and highlighted in the 4-H Youth and FFA buildings.
 Judging occurs daily in the Horticulture Building, all the livestock barns, the Toyota Coliseum, and the 4-H & FFA areas.